Accounts payable automation: benefits and how it works

 Manual accounts payable vs automation

-Automation cuts invoice processing time by 70%, from over 10 days with manual methods to around 3 days with automated systems.
+AP automation cuts invoice processing time by 70%, reducing the average from 10.3 days with manual methods to 3.2 days with automated systems.

 Reduced labor hours and lower error rates